Lisa Szarkowski is Vice President, Humanitarian Emergencies and Executive Communications for UNICEF USA.

 She leads the development of the organization’s public advocacy agenda for the rights, protection and survival of children in accordance with UNICEF’s mission.
 She serves as communications strategist and spokesperson for the President and CEO and holds an elected position on the UNICEF global communications working group.
 Lisa is focal point for Marketing & Communications strategy on several interdepartmental initiatives including The Eliminate Project, End Trafficking, and the Social Media Task Force.
-She also is responsible for the development and implementation of the organization’s Social Media policy, guidelines and integration.
+She is also responsible for the development and implementation of the organization’s Social Media policy, guidelines and integration.

 In 2000, Lisa co-created the organization’s humanitarian disaster response protocols for marketing, fundraising and communications.
-She has since lead USF’s emergency response team through major disasters such as the 2004 South Asia tsunami and the 2010 earthquake in Haiti, and continues to serve as its leader through ongoing crises like the Horn of Africa and Sahel.
+She has since lead UNICEF USA’s emergency response team through major disasters such as the 2004 South Asia tsunami and the 2010 earthquake in Haiti, and continues to serve as its leader through ongoing crises like the Horn of Africa and Sahel.